-(Chapter commissioned by Allana Lindgren and Kaija Pepper, editors, for Political Bodies / Social Movements: Canadian Dance in the 1970s, a new anthology to be published by Dance Collection Danse Press/es in 2012)
+(Chapter commissioned by Allana Lindgren and Kaija Pepper, editors, for Renegade Bodies: Canadian Dance in the 1970s, an anthology published by Dance Collection Danse Press/es in 2012)

 by Dena Davida and Catherine Lavoie-Marcus